Moving to a sustainable future

 We hope to see you at our open day and final service here on 21st June 2025.

-From September 2025 we will be in new premises that you can visit.
+From September 2025 we will be in our new home at St Giles Court and we would love to welcome you there.
 To see the old buildings you will need to contact Jesus College.

 We hope to see you at our open day and final service here on 21st June 2025.

-From September 2025 we will be in new premises that you can visit.
+From September 2025 we will be in our new home at St Giles Court and we would love to welcome you there.
 To see the old buildings you will need to contact Jesus College.

 We will take a selection of the college’s art and other artefacts to display to help communicate our history and our ethos.